-In other words, without Jesus, you, me, and everyone else, isn't going to reach the Father, be resurrected from the dead, and live for all eternity in a perfect world.
+In other words, without Jesus, you, me, and everyone else, isn't going to be forgiven our sins and enter into the Father's coming kingdom (a utopia that man can only imagine) for all eternity.
 In short, without Him... we're toast.

-Continue on to Part 7: The Reliability of The New Testament
+Continue To Part 7: The Reliability of The New Testament

 Max Arthur MacAuliffe [1842-1913].
 The Sikh Religion, Volume 1.
 Chapter 1.
 Oxford University Press